googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/_index.md

 ### Reference Reading

-It is highly recommended to familiarize yourself with [Open Match Core Concepts]({{< relref "../../getting started/concepts.md" >}}) as the Matchmaker in this tutorial is modeled around the components introduced there.
+It is highly recommended to read through the Matchmaking Guide as the Matchmaker in this tutorial is modeled around the components introduced there.
 Also, keep the [API Reference]({{< relref "../../reference/api.md" >}}) handy to look up Open Match specific terminology used in this document.

 ## Overview